-Mr Froggatt and Ms Kay have served as Directors for 10 years, both having commenced on 1 June 2006.
-As with Mr Johns, they each have deep knowledge of the Group's businesses.
-Their respective skills in international business and finance, and their extensive public company board experience will continue to add value to the Board.
-The Board considers both Mr Froggatt and Ms Kay to be independent in character and judgement and free from relationships with the Group's management or businesses that could interfere with the exercise of independent judgement by them.
+Mr Froggatt and Ms Kay have served as Directors for 12 years, both having commenced on 1 June 2006.
+Mr Gosnell has served two terms as a Non-Executive Director - from June 2006 to February 2010 and from December 2011 to date - for a total of approximately 10.5 years.
+As with Mr Johns, each of Messrs Froggatt and Gosnell and Ms Kay have deep knowledge of the Group's businesses.
+Their respective skills in international business, finance and retail and supply chain logistics, and their extensive public company board experience, will continue to add value to the Board for the balance of their terms of office (see next paragraph).